Lightning-Universe/lightning-bolts/docs/source/datamodules.rst

         def test_dataloader(self)
             return self.datamodule.test_dataloader()

-The advantage is that you can parametrize the data of your LightningModule
+An advantage is that you can parametrize the data of your LightningModule

 .. code-block:: python